Practice the CogAT TestStart Practicing

 In this section, they will be shown three images that are somehow related to one another alongside four possible options.

-They need to choose one of the four images that is related to the first three.
+They need to choose one of the four images that are related to the first three.

 Example Question